agera-sdk/previous-version-2/README.md

   - Few events are not accessed as listeners, using a single callback instead:
     - `node.on_enter_frame(enter_frame_fn)` sets listener for the enter frame event
     - `node.on_user_input(user_input_fn)` sets listener for an user input event
+  - A node has an identifier.
+  - The most common method for finding nodes by identifier is `by_path`, which accepts a node path.
+  - Node paths are paths using the slash (`/`) separator and `..` and `.` portions.
+A `..` portion resolves to the parent and a `.` portion resolves to the current node.
+If a node path is absolute, it resolves a node relative to the topmost parent.
 - Skins
   - Nodes share skins.
 Skins are inherited by default.
 Skins describe styles, style transitions and some behaviors.
   - Skins are divided by node kind.
 That is, a specific style applies to a specific node kind.